-When you live and work in the same area, it is crucial that you learn how to build positive and strong connections within that community.
-Rural businesses in particular, thrive on building connections within their local communities and often, the success of your local community can also have an impact on your business.
+When you live and work in the same locality, it is crucial that you learn how to build positive and strong connections within that community.
+Rural businesses in particular, thrive on building connections in their local communities and often, the success of your local community can have an impact on your business.

-It is therefore in your best interests to ensure you are doing what you can, to build healthy connections in your local community.
+It is therefore in your best interests to ensure you are doing what you can and build healthy connections in your local community.
 Here are my top pointers for getting started with this powerful business-growing tool.

 Raise positive awareness among local businesses and contacts

 If you want to raise a positive awareness of your business, you need to work on building trust.
 Know that how you act and behave on a day-to-day basis can (and will!) have an impact on your business.
 When it comes to your overall business image, if you live and work in the same community, there is no such thing as a day off.
 You need to be true to your word and show up as a helpful and useful person to know.